bsod2528/geralt/README.md

 ## Setup :

+An `.env` file has to be there for storing the keys.
+You can use any other method too like a json lmao.
+Just saying -

+Ensure all tables are present in your postgresql server.
+Check out `Schema.sql` for that. `requirements.txt` has to be checked for the proper packages you need to run Geralt's instance.
-The website provided above provides all necessary details for setting up and running your verry own instance of Geralt.
+The [**website**](https://bsod2528.github.io/Posts/Geralt) provided above provides all necessary details for setting up and running your very own instance of Geralt.

 ---